 A witty ‘one-liner’ I saw called him ‘the bouncing Czech’ (his ‘Billy Bunter-like’ corpulence made that very apposite).

 In the early days of Pergamon Press, the 1960s, there were problems, and Maxwell was ousted from the board.
-At that time, he was described presciently, by British fraud investigators as, ‘unsuited to run a public company’; but he nevertheless won back control of Pergamon and continued to ‘get away with it’ for another 30 years.
+At that time, he was described presciently, by British fraud investigators as, ‘unsuited to run a public company’; but he nevertheless won back control of Pergamon and continued to ‘get away with it’ for another 30 years (during which he sued ‘Private Eye’ for libel multiple times, and sadly won every time; so much for justice).

 Science publishing is a mega-business with global revenues around $10 billion and enviable profit margins.
 Maxwell was 140 kg in his later years — bloated with profit.